 The 1920s house dress so easy to make, women often sewed their own.
 Too poor for fabric?
 Some women would up-cycle cloth flour sacks into dresses and aprons.
 This is a tradition that continued into the 1940s, when wartime frugality encouraged women to “make do and mend” with what they had on hand.

 For durability, house dresses were made of cotton broadcloth, cotton chambray (similar to light denim), cotton percale (soft like bedsheets), Indian headcloth (a smooth, sturdy muslin no longer made today), and cotton gingham (known for its check pattern).
 A few dresses in summer were also made of linen.
-In winter, a cotton/wool jersey blend was acceptable.
+In winter, a cotton/wool jersey blend or challis was acceptable.
 All wool was avoided because it retained odors from the kitchen and harsh cleaning soaps.
 Yuck!